How to get the best deals on baby products Free and cheap baby stuff

 Free antenatal classes

-Free classes are held across the country to help parents prepare for labour and caring for a newborn baby.
 Most NHS classes start around 8-10 weeks before your baby is due (but sooner if you’re having twins as they’re more likely to be born prematurely), and run once a week for around two hours.
 The number of sessions on offer will vary, depending on where you live.
 Some classes are for expectant mothers only, while others allow your birth partner or friends to attend.
+Be warned that NHS classes are very limited though, so you might need to budget to pay for classes.

 Antenatal classes can cover a range of topics, so it's good to think about what you want most from the sessions to help you decide which ones to attend.
 Classes can book up quickly, so speak to your midwife or GP early on in your pregnancy to see what is available in your area.
 NHS classes are usually held in a children's centre, hospital or a health centre, and paid-for private classes at community centres or the teacher's home.

-To find out what's on offer in terms of facilities and antenatal care at your local labour ward or birth centre, check out Which?
+Find out what's on offer in terms of facilities and antenatal care at your local labour ward or birth centre at Which?
 Birth Choice.

 Free prescriptions and dental care for mums